Horizontal and Straight Triangulations on Heisenberg Groups: Introduction

 \begin{prop*}[\ref{prop:1-codim-grid} - \ref{prop:faces_of_faces}] The interior of each face of $Q_{\epsilon p, \epsilon}$ is a $\mathbb{H}$-regular $1$-codimensional surface and each face is a $\mathbb{H}$-regular $1$-codimensional surface unless the face both is (Euclidean) perpendicular to the $t$-axis and intersects the $t$-axis itself.
 If $n > 1$, the interior of each subface of $Q_{\epsilon p, \epsilon}$ is a $\mathbb{H}$-regular $2$-codimensional surface and each subface is a $\mathbb{H}$-regular $2$-codimensional surface unless the face both is (Euclidean) perpendicular to the $t$-axis and intersects the $t$-axis itself. \end{prop*}

 Nevertheless, this grid is limited because we cannot choose vertices arbitrarily and we are constrained by the side-length of the faces.
 Another limit is that, a priori, we do not know whether this grid can support some regularity at each dimension, or get associated with a triangulation of the space $\mathbb{H}^n$.
 In Section \ref{section:triangulation} we present a triangulation of the Heisenberg group with some regularity properties.
+The main inspiration for this section is the preprint from Balogh, Kozhevnikov and Pansu \cite{BKP} which, in return, relies on Gromov \cite{GROMOV}.
 Specifically, in Subsection \ref{subsec:simplexes} we define a \emph{singular} $k$\emph{-simplex} as a continuous map $\sigma^k$:

 where $\Delta^k$ is the standard $k$\emph{-simplex} in $\mathbb{R}^{k+1}$; then, if $k>1$, we define its boundary as